 As more and more of the world’s human population becomes urbanised, it’s worth remembering that we’re not alone in the big city.
-And as we search for ways to make our cities more livable, and our city lives more sustainable, it’s possible that some of the answers might be right under our noses, in the hidden corners of our cities that nature is making its own.
+And as we search for ways to make our cities more liveable, and our city lives more sustainable, it’s possible that some of the answers might be right under our noses, in the hidden corners of our cities that nature is making its own.

 Featured image © Charlotte Goswell